Henry Wadsworth Longfellow said it best: “Sunday is the golden clasp that binds together the volume of the week.”

-Saturday brought Gordy’s muffins (a North County staple, though still inferior to my dear Ki’s), a leisurely three hour ride, a soak in MY JACUZZI, and a swim with the gnarly new Aquasphere stationary swimmer gizmo Mark bought for me to use in our 15-yard complex.
-I was surprised at how natural swimming with these felt, and the paddle-like effect will be a nice strength compliment to my training.
+Saturday brought Gordy’s muffins (a North County staple, though still inferior to my dear Ki’s), a leisurely three-hour ride, a soak in MY JACUZZI, and a swim with the gnarly new Aquasphere stationary swimmer gizmo Mark bought for me to use in our 15-yard complex.
+I was surprised at how natural swimming with these felt, and the paddle-like effect will be a nice strength complement to my training.

 A fairly last-minute decision to race the Fiesta Island TT today resulted in another spontaneous decision: 50/50 bacon/sirloin burgers with a fellow TT-ing compadre.
 I steamed some broccoli to go with the fatty

 monstrosities morsels in vain hopes of upping the health quotient.

 This morning on a dark, damp, and gusty day on the island, I managed to set another PR.
 The conditions having sufficiently squashed my expectations, I had a hard time revving the gas.
 But I just focused on hugging that 300-watt sweet spot, and propelled my (larger as of the last few weeks) ass around that old familiar 20k course.